alwaysdata/documentation/src/content/en/docs/web-hosting/sites/ssl-tls/lets-encrypt/index.md

 title: Let's Encrypt Certificates
 eleventyNavigation:
   key: Let's Encrypt Certificates
-  parent: Websites
+  parent: SSL/TLS
 ---

 [Let's Encrypt](https://letsencrypt.org) is a certification authority that proposes a simple way to generate free certificates.
 The certificates offered are [Domain Validation](https://en.wikipedia.org/wiki/Domain-validated_certificate) type ones, valid for [90 days](https://letsencrypt.org/2015/11/09/why-90-days.html).

-To avoid duplicates, alwaysdata enables the generation of Let's Encrypt certificates only for [wildcard certificats](/en/docs/web-hosting/sites/ssl-tls/lets-encrypt#certificates-wildcard).
+To avoid duplicates, alwaysdata enables the generation of Let's Encrypt certificates only for [wildcard certificates](/en/docs/web-hosting/sites/ssl-tls/lets-encrypt#certificates-wildcard).

 *.alwaysdata.net* addresses are handled by the `*.alwaysdata.net` wildcard certificate returned by default by the servers.